 You can access all BACP competence frameworks and user guides on our website.

-Online and phone therapy (OPT) competence framework and user guide
+Online and phone therapy (OPT) competence framework, user guide and training curriculum

 A framework and curriculum to support training and practice in online and phone therapy (formerly telephone and e-counselling competences and curricula)

 Supervision competence framework and training curriculum

 A competence framework for delivering effective counselling and psychotherapy supervision

 A competence framework to recognise and support the roles of workplace counsellors and enhance professional standards